 OutdoorGearLab Editors' Hands-on Review

-The Mammut Revelation is perfect for sport climbing.
+The Revelation is a specialty rope, perfect for sport climbing and alpine climbing.
 These days, routes are getting longer and longer, and where the standard used to be a 60 meter rope, (and before that 50-meter) many places now are bolted with the assumption you have a 70-meter rope.
 This rope accommodates that length while staying lightweight.
-Since the trend in sport climbing is keeping everything as lightweight as possible, having a skinny yet durable and longer rope is ideal.
+Since the trend in sport climbing is keeping everything as lightweight as possible, having a skinny yet durable and long rope is ideal.
 This rope is also great on alpine climbs.
-Being the skinniest rope in this review, and weighing only 55 g/m, it is the ultimate "light and fast" rope.
+Being one of the skinniest ropes in this review, and weighing only 55 g/m, it qualifies as a "light and fast" rope.

-This rope is on the expensive end of the scale, however for being a dry-coated, Teflon-coated, 70 m rope, I'd say that is perfectly acceptable.
-I also feel that this rope and Mammut ropes in general last longer than the Petzl or the Beal ropes, so for the little bit of extra money, you are getting more use out of your rope.
+This rope is on the expensive end of the scale, however for being a dry-coated rope, the price is reasonable.
+In our tests, Mammut ropes last longer than the Petzl or the Beal ropes, so for a little bit of extra money, you can get more use out of this cord.

 — McKenzie Long